10 Ideas to Help Your Business Grow

 6. Build your social profile

 Allied to the point above, you need to dedicate time to building your social profile.
 We’re not necessarily saying that you need to use some social profile tool to check your score.
 But how often do you check out someone’s LinkedIn profile before a meeting?
 Do you take a peek at the company LinkedIn page alongside the website?
 How about Twitter?
-If they’ve got 3 followers and last tweeted 6 months ago, how does that make you feel about their business?
+If they’ve got a poorly worded LinkedIn profile and last posted 12 months ago, how does that make you feel about their business?
 And don’t forget, millennials have grown up with social media.
 They expect you to be social and to be active.
 They are the buyers of today and tomorrow.
 So, work on your profile across the main platforms relevant for your business.
 Get a decent profile picture.
 Think carefully about how you describe yourself and your business.
 And make sure that when prospective customers check you out your profile doesn’t do you a disservice.

 7. Don’t forget testimonials